1940 Kettering by-election: Previous MP

 The seat had become vacant when the constituency's Conservative Member of Parliament (MP), John Eastwood, resigned his seat following his appointment as a Metropolitan Police magistrate.
 He had been Kettering's MP since the 1931 general election, when he defeated the sitting Labour MP Samuel Perry.
+The result at the 1935 general election had been close: Mr J. F. Eastwood (C.), 22,885; Mr J. R. Sadler (Lab and Co-op), 21,042; Conservative majority 1,843.

 Candidates

 The Conservative candidate was John Profumo, a British Army officer and son of a prominent barrister of Italian origin.
+He was described by the Market Harborough Advertiser and Midland Mail as follows: